 Fortunately, the same logic that allows us to do two's complement also works in base 3, or any base.
 To create the negative of a number in the range of positive numbers, we do the following.
-For each digit, replace it with <base> - <digit> - 1.
+For each numeral in the number, replace that digit with <base> - <digit> - 1.
 That is, after we are done, we have a number that when added to the number we started with, will yield <base># of digits - 1.
 So if we are dealing in base 10, and are dealing with a 3-digit wide register, and we want to create negative 281, we write 718.
 Sure enough, 281 + 718 = 999.
 So in base 10, 718 is the complement of 281.

 Second, we just add 1 to our complement, so 718 becomes 719.
 Viola!
 719 is the negative of 281!
 Huh?
 So 353 - 281 = 72.
 Instead of subtracting 281, we want to add its negative, which we just said is 719.
 So 353 + 719 = 1072.
 But since we are dealing with a 3-digit wide register, the thousands digit falls off the end of the world, and our 1072 becomes 072.